paparesta-007/chat-ai/README.md

 **Chat AI** is an advanced chatbot platform that allows users to interact with multiple AI models in a simple, intuitive, and flexible way.
 Its main goal is to provide an intelligent conversation experience accessible to everyone, leveraging both free and paid models without compromising the quality of responses.

 ---
+_The project is free for now, enjoy it!_
 ## Technology and Stack
 Chat AI is built with modern, high-performance technologies that ensure speed, scalability, and a smooth user experience: